ranoya/omnicode/README.md

 | poecss      | url                        | CSS customization for POE command palette                                                  | https://omnicode.vercel.app/?poecss=https://poepalette.vercel.app/dev/lesssolarized.css                                 |
 | noconsole   | boolean                    | don't show the console                                                                     | https://omnicode.vercel.app/run/?noconsole=true                                                                         |
 | nostatus    | boolean                    | don't show the status bar                                                                  | https://omnicode.vercel.app/?nostatus=true                                                                              |

+## TODO

+**Markdown**
+Yeah... markdown still not implemented yet.

+**Read only**
+If you just want to let some code run in a web document, and no let people change it.

+**Mobile ready**
+Allow touch to resize the editor and some media queries to resize things for comfortable use on mobile (I don't think it can really be comfortable).